insurancerisk assessmentcatastrophecrop insurancesatellite

 Vegetation proximity: Trees overhanging structures increase wind damage risk.
 Vegetation encroachment toward buildings is measurable from satellite-derived canopy maps.

-Flood exposure: Satellite-derived elevation models and historical flood extent maps (from SAR) assess flood risk more accurately than FEMA flood maps, which may be outdated.
+Flood exposure: Satellite-derived elevation models and historical flood extent maps from SAR assess flood risk more accurately than FEMA flood maps, which may be outdated.
+Sentinel-1 provides the free, systematic radar archive most of these flood maps are built from.

 Wildfire exposure: Vegetation density, terrain, and proximity to wildland-urban interface — all satellite-measurable — determine wildfire risk scoring.